 We are on the edge of the Broads National Park and can walk to an Area of Outstanding National Beauty from the barns.
 When we moved here, our 2-acre site was barren and did little to support the local bird populations and biodiversity.
-Since moving we have planted over 40 fruit trees and a 1km of hedgerow around the entire site – that’s over 1500 saplings!
+Here we aim to be restorative.
+So since moving we have planted over 40 fruit trees and a 1km of hedgerow around the entire site – that’s over 1500 saplings!
 The paddocks are now managed for wildlife with the restored wildlife pond too.
 We have nesting swallows every year, have put up bird boxes including a kestrel box and a swift box went up this weekend.
 We have loved watching the local birdlife flourish on site and it’s fantastic for our kids to see.

 As well as supplying guests with local jams, eggs, bread and cake on arrival, we also have a guest’s allotment for guests to pick their own herbs and vegetables.
 I provide as much information as possible to encourage our guests to buy form local independent shops and growers too as we have an abundance in the area!
 You can find out more about them in my blog on local food.

 Contributing to Winterton-on-sea

 Our holiday home business is based in Winterton-On-Sea and we wanted to contribute to the village and local community.
 Since moving here I have served on the parish council and was briefly a school governor.
 We also spearheaded the campaign to transform the children’s play area, this was a huge village effort raising over £35,000 in total.
 My husband Neil sits on the parish neighbourhood plan Steering Group. and we also put in a footpath for villagers to use linking the village to the farm safely and a popular circular walking route around the village.
 I am on the parish council.